Gentle infant sleep training:

 But there are alternatives to such an approach.
 Here I describe two such alternatives, both of which have been scientifically tested on babies and young children.

-infant sleep training, see my article on solving baby sleep problems.
+solving baby sleep problems.

 Positive routines with faded bedtime